population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [^10]: We do not have income data for round 7 and thus cannot examine
     the medium-term impact of the second lockdown.

-[^11]: For round 1, the survey asks about the employment industry before
-    the lockdown, which allows us to identify whether individuals were employed in agriculture before the round 1 lockdown.

 [^13]: This pattern holds for both UNPS 2015/16 and UNPS 2019/20.
 The
     results for the individual surveys are available upon request.
 UNPS